zsoltherpai/fluent-jdbc/README.md

 ####About FluentJdbc####
 FluentJdbc provides a functional, fluent API for executing native SQL queries without any of the JDBC boiler-plate.
-Every operation is a well-readable, single statement.
+Every operation is a single, well-readable statement.

 Some of the features:
 * easy integration to a project (DataSource and other alternatives)